By Kathee Mierzejewski

 After you plant the seed pieces, put loose straw over the pieces and between all the rows at least 4-6 inches deep.
 When the seed pieces start growing, your potato sprouts will emerge through the straw cover.
 You don’t have to cultivate the potatoes when growing potatoes in straw.
 Just pull out any weeds you run across if they appear.

-When you grow potatoes in straw you will see the sprouts quickly.
-Once they have grown four to six inches, you will want to cover them with more straw until only an inch of the new growth shows through.
-Then you want the plants to grow another four to six inches.
-Growing potatoes in straw isn’t difficult.
-They do all the work.
+When you grow potatoes in straw you’ll see the sprouts quickly.
+Once they have grown 4 to 6 inches, cover them with more straw until only an inch of the new growth shows through, then let the plants grow another 4 to 6 inches.
+Growing potatoes in straw isn’t difficult; they do all the work.
 Keep repeating this procedure for two or three more cycles.
-If there isn’t much rain, be sure to water them.
+If there isn’t much rain, be sure to water the plants regularly.

 Harvesting Potatoes Grown in Straw

 When growing potatoes in straw, harvest time is easy.
-When you see flowers, you will know that there will be small new potatoes under the straw.
+When you see flowers, you’ll know there will be small new potatoes under the straw.
 Reach in and pull some out!
 If you prefer bigger potatoes, growing potatoes in straw is a great way to get them.
 Simply let the plants die off, and once they die, the potatoes are ripe for the picking.

 Planting potatoes in straw is a great way to grow potatoes because the straw helps keep the soil about 10 degrees warmer than it would be if it were exposed.
 Growing potatoes in straw is a wonderful old-fashioned way of growing potatoes.
 Follow the directions from your particular growing areas when you want to know when to plant potatoes in straw.
 Every area has a different growing cycle.